derekpaulsen/cs764_project/paper/paper.md

 propose a two step solution when handling inserts into the B-Tree.
 When inserting, we first put the insert into an unordered buffer.
 Once the buffer fills, the buffer is replaced with another buffer from a preallocated pool and a thread is assigned to flush the buffer into the tree using repeated inserts into the B-Tree.
+We choose to use a B-Tree with Optimistic Lock Coupling since [3] showed that of the B-Tree, it performed the best of the B-Trees tested.

 ### Insert Buffer